-14. Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons) Share of investments in investee companies involved in the manufacture or selling of controversial weapons 0% involveme nt 0% involvement Our Nordea-branded investment strategies do not invest in companies that are involved in the production or development of cluster munitions, antipersonnel mines, biological weapons, chemical weapons, weapons with non-detectable fragments, incendiary and blinding laser weapons or depleted uranium munitions.
+14. Exposure to controversial weap (anti-personnel mit cluster munitions, chemical weapons biological weapons nes, manufacture or selling of controversial weapons and 0% involvement involvement Our Nordea-branded investment strategies do not invest in companies that are involved in the production or development of cluster munitions, antipersonnel mines, biological weapons, chemical weapons, weapons with nondetectable fragments, incendiary and blinding laser weapons or depleted uranium munitions.
 Our Nordeabranded investment strategies do not invest in companies that are verified to be involved in the production of nuclear weapons.
 Our holdings are screened on an ongoing basis for exposure to controversial weapons.
-If such a holding is detected, we conduct further analysis which is presented to the Responsible Investment Committee that decides how to proceed and any actions to take (e.g. engagement or exclusion).
+If such a holding is detected, we conduct further analysis which is presented to the Responsible Investment Committee that decides how to proceed and any actions to take (e.g. engagement or exclusion). --- -- ---------------------------- --